LIVING WITH CHAMBERLAIN: A CONVERSATION WITH ALEXANDRA FAIRWEATHER

 This compelling new volume goes beyond the museum walls to explore how Chamberlain’s work transforms the lives of those who live with it.
 Featuring a foreword by Rick Owens, and interviews and conversations with family, friends, gallerists, and collectors, this intimate and personal volume uncovers how Chamberlain’s art has impacted the lives of so many, including personalities as diverse as Chamberlain’s wide-ranging artistic expressions.

-The evening will feature a conversation with Alexandra Fairweather, Director of the Chamberlain Estate.
-Fairweather will be joined by special guests for a discussion on the intersection of art, design, and the impact of Chamberlain’s work.
+The evening will feature a conversation with Alexandra Fairweather, Director of the Chamberlain Estate, and special guests, Gabriela Palmieri, and Yvonne Force for a discussion on the intersection of art, design, and the impact of Chamberlain’s work moderated by Guild Hall Museum Director and Curator of Visual Arts, Melanie Crader.